 Shu says a good stage to initiate timeouts is when your toddler is around age 2.
 Here are a few guidelines.

 - Do remove your child from the situation.

-- Do tell him what the problem behavior was.
+- Do tell them what the problem behavior was.
 Use simple words like "No hitting.
 Hitting hurts."

 - Don't berate your child.

-- Do place her in a quiet spot -- the same place every time, if possible.
+- Do place them in a quiet spot -- the same place every time, if possible.
 For young toddlers, this may have to be a play yard or other enclosed space.

-- Don't keep him there long -- the usual rule of thumb is one minute per year of age.
+- Don't keep them there long -- the usual rule of thumb is one minute per year of age.

-- Do sit down with your child after timeout is over and reassure her with a hug while you "debrief" by saying something like, "We're not going to hit anymore, right?"
+- Do sit down with your child after timeout is over and reassure them with a hug while you "debrief" by saying something like, "We're not going to hit anymore, right?"

 - Don't belabor what the child did wrong.
-Instead, ask her to show you how she can play nicely.
+Instead, ask them to show you how they can play nicely.